sparkplug619/esp32_xiaomi_m365/README.md

  - r to reset statistics & zero m365 data arrays

 # Wiring
+## Connector in M365 Headunit
 M365 has a Serial One Wire Bus between BLE Module and ESC which consists of 4 wires, the connection as seen on the BLE Module:
 - Ground  (Black, "G")
 - One Wire Serial Connection (Yellow, "T", 115200bps, 8n1)
 - VBatt (Green, "P", always available)
 - 5V (Red, "5", only when scooter is turned on)

+## ESP32 Powering
-ESP32 needs a Vcc of 3.3V, while at the same time the GPIO Pins are 5V save, so you can wire the 5V to a Vreg for 3.3v which feed the ESP, while the Serial Connection can be wired to RX/TX Pins.
+ESP32 needs a Vcc of 3.3V, so you can wire the 5V from M365 to a Vreg for 3.3v which powers the ESP.
+DO NOT POWER THE ESP32 WITH 5V!

+## M365 Serial Data Bus Connection

+Other then the VCC which can not be 5V, the GPIO Pins can be connected to 5V signals. the logic-high from 3.3v powered ESP32 is still enough for detection as high-level for a 5v device.
+So the Serial RX & TX Pins can be directly connected, but to ensure communication on the one-wire uart bus we need 2, to be on the safe side 3 parts:
-It might be a idea to use e.g. 680R or 1k in series to protect the gpio, as well as add a diode from rx in series with a ~100-200R towards TX
+ - 680R or 1k between RX and M365 Data Bus
+ - And a Diode from M365 Data Bus in series with a ~100-200R towards TX Pin of  ESP32

+## ESP32 Pin assignment

+The ESP32 has a io-switchmatrix, so (nearly) any hardwareunit can be mapped to nearly any pin.
+Just be sure to not to use:
+ - GPIO_NUM_34 – GPIO_NUM_39 are only GPI - Input, NO OUTPUT, No Pullup or Pulldown!
+ - GPIO 6-11 are used by flash - not usable
+ - GPIO 0 is for boot/flashing with pullup

 # PCB Bugs v180723
  - 1nF or 470pF C from EN towards GND and 12-18k R from EN towards 3.3V are missing (sad copy and paste error)